masc-ucsc/livehd/docs/projects_large.md

 * Bridge to allow runs of DSLX to LiveHD
 * Bridge to allow from XLS IR to LiveHD
 * Bridge to allow from Lgraph to XLS IR

-## (hard) UHDM 2 LNAST

-UHDM is able to interface with several tools like Verilator/yosys.
-It may be interesting to create a bridge between LNAST and UHDM.

-Dependence: none

-Main features:

-* UHDM2LNAST
-* LNAST2UHDM
-* Support structs/bundles and most UHDM features

 ## (very hard) FPGA Placer